Harish296/Cloud-Threat-Detection-Automated-Incident-Response-Platform/README.md

 # Cloud-Threat-Detection-Automated-Incident-Response-Platform
-This project is an automated threat detection and response system on AWS that identifies, analyzes, and mitigates security incidents in real time.
+This project builds an automated cloud security system on AWS that detects, analyzes, and responds to security threats in real time.
+It integrates Amazon GuardDuty for threat detection, AWS Lambda for automated incident response, EventBridge for orchestration, and CloudWatch Dashboards for visibility.
+The system is fully automated to isolate and remediate threats across IAM, S3, and EC2 disabling compromised IAM users, restricting vulnerable S3 buckets, and quarantining EC2 instances.
+Each response is logged, visualized in the dashboard, and notified via SNS.